How Recycling Systems Work

 System Interdependence

-Recycling systems depend on other infrastructure:
+Recycling systems depend on other infrastructure systems to function effectively:

 Why Recycling Systems Matter